 Warning signs include individuals avoiding face-to-face conversations or overly relying on email or other electronic ways to communicate – they might be shy, or they might be trying to hide dishonest behavior by maintaining distance.

-Alternatively, individuals might use a disarming personality to prevent others from detecting shady activities.
+Alternatively, individuals might use a disarming personality to prevent others from detecting nefarious activities.
 Their charm and ability to “sell you” can draw in the listener and lead to trust.

-A working paper by the Rock Center for Corporate Governance at Stanford University found that words contain clues to deception.
+A working paper by the Rock Center for Corporate Governance at Stanford University found that words contain deception clues.

 Researchers studied the words of executives at companies that later had to restate earnings, a frequent occurrence after fraud detection.
 Identifying some key indicators of deception, the researchers found that lying executives tend to:

-- Disavow ownership by using words like “the company” or “the team” when they talk about their company.
-They avoid saying “I.”
+- Disavow ownership by using words like “the company” or “the team” when talking about their company.
+They avoid saying, “I.”

 - Emphasize extreme positive emotions, using words such as “fantastic” instead of merely “good” or “solid” to mask a mediocre underlying performance.

-- Answer questions indirectly with short, prepared statements to deal quickly with areas of deceit and then redirect conversation.
+- Answer questions indirectly with short, prepared statements to deal quickly with deceit areas and then redirect the conversation.